Apeirogons/BacterialModels/temperate_phage_modelling/README.md

 # Temperate Phage Modelling
 The modelling component to this project.
-Includes files related to the writeup of this assignment.
+Includes files related to the writeup of this project.